Things appear to be looking up for DXC Technology Company (DXC)

-DXC Technology Company (NYSE: DXC) is -13.47% lower on its value in year-to-date trading and has touched a low of $22.11 and a high of $36.00 in the current 52-week trading range.
+DXC Technology Company (NYSE: DXC) is -7.77% lower on its value in year-to-date trading and has touched a low of $22.11 and a high of $36.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DXC stock was last observed hovering at around $23.33 in the last trading session, with the day’s loss setting it -0.4% off its average median price target of $32.50 for the next 12 months.
-It is also 39.66% off the consensus price target high of $38.00 offered by 15 analysts, but current levels are 11.81% higher than the price target low of $26.00 for the same period.
+The DXC stock was last observed hovering at around $23.84 in the last trading session, with the day’s gains setting it 0.6% off its average median price target of $29.50 for the next 12 months.
+It is also 30.17% off the consensus price target high of $35.00 offered by 13 analysts, but current levels are 2.24% higher than the price target low of $25.00 for the same period.

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now